SigNote/SigNote-Specification/README.md

                 +--------+ +-----------+ +-----------+ +--------------+
 ```

-Each link in this chain is stored in a SigNote in the form of a *Signature Trust Authorization Section*.
+Each link in this chain is stored in a SigNote in the form of a *Signature Trust Authorization Section (TAS)*.

-Each *Signature Trust Authorization Section* is represented by the following data structure:
+Each *Signature Trust Authorization Section (TAS)* is represented by the following data structure:

 ```